 To update the information in your Community Announcement, please email News@Chronicle-Express.com.

 Once Again Shoppe re-opened

 The Once Again Shoppe has re-opened.
-Its hours are Monday and Tuesday for donations only from 8 a.m. to noon; and Wednesday and Saturday, 10 a.m. to 4 p.m. (it's cclosed Thursday and Friday).
+Their hours are Monday and Tuesday for donations only from 8 a.m. to noon; Wednesday and Saturday, 10 a.m. to 4 p.m.; closed Thursday and Friday.
 Masks must be worn at all times and COVID-19 prevention protocols are in place.
-No children under the age of 16 are allowed.
+No children under the age of 16.

 Suicide prevention for veterans

 Veterans at higher risk for suicide, having on-going suicidal thoughts, or having had a prior suicide attempt are invited to join a therapy group with peer veterans who have had a similar experience.
 Veterans are welcome to join a weekly one-hour group therapy meeting that allows them to openly discuss their difficulties with other veterans who have had a similar experience.
 Veterans who may be at risk for suicide can call the Veterans Crisis Line at 1-800-273-8255 and Press 1 to be connected with a veterans crisis responder.
 Veterans living in the Greater Rochester area who are interested in the group can call Kelly Mohrman, LCSW: 585-463- 2600 x 32570; and veterans living in the Southern Tier can call Jennifer Haggerty, LCSW: 607-664-4366.
 For information on resources available for veterans, families, friends, and communities, visithttps://www.mentalhealth.va.gov/suicide_prevention/resources.asp.